-The EMSS laboratory offers established GEM models to investigate prevention, intervention and regression studies.
-The EMSS offers in vivo cancer models in Breast, Colon and Pancreatic cancer plus other GEM models which can be implanted with the wide variety of human cancer cell lines.
-The EMSS is able to complete experiments in any established GEM model and to create new GEM models using established lines.
+The EMSR laboratory offers established GEM models to investigate prevention, intervention and regression studies.
+The EMSR offers in vivo cancer models in Breast, Colon and Pancreatic cancer plus other GEM models which can be implanted with the wide variety of human cancer cell lines.
+The EMSR is able to complete experiments in any established GEM model and to create new GEM models using established lines.

-The EMSS can also help complete paperwork for import/export of mice from/to other institutions.
+The EMSR can also help complete paperwork for import/export of mice from/to other institutions.

 Genetic Model Type